FIRSTTeam3189/RobotVision2024/README.md

 # Vision 2024
-    Vision subsystem for detecting Apriltags
+Vision subsystem for detecting Apriltags.
+Gets input from a camera and uses Apriltag library to get Tag Rotation and Translation.
+It starts a server for a client to get the data from the detections.

 ## Setup
  1. Install apriltag C lib